Catori/catori_core-rs/NAND.md

 ## Using SExpressions to construct NAnd Circuits
 ### NAnd Tree Construction
-Because the untangled tree form of a NAnd circuit is stpurictly hierarchical, they can be represented as simple s-expressions, using only structural elements and no additional symbols e.g.
+Because the untangled tree form of a NAnd circuit is stictly hierarchical, they can be represented as simple s-expressions, using only structural elements and no additional symbols e.g.
 ```